rackerlabs/design-system/_docs/style/colors.md

 layout: docs
 category: Style
 usage: |
-  The Helix color palette consists of deep modern hues juxtaposed with simple monocromatic environments.
+  The Helix color palette consists of deep modern hues juxtaposed with simple monochromatic environments.
 Our color palette has been selected to enhance usability while adhering to accessibility criteria.
 Guidelines for color usage are outlined for individual components.
 preview-image: style/preview-color.svg
 resource: true
 status: complete